josh-holder/josh-holder.github.io/_posts/2026-03-20-drone-bench.md

 (Further evidence - [METR can't pay developers enough to stop using AI](https://metr.org/blog/2026-02-24-uplift-update/) long enough to measure how much AI speeds them up.
 Money talks.)

+[^0]: I chose to make the repo closed source for 1) the integrity of the results going forward, and 2) because I don't think it's a good idea to encourage hillclimbing on this specific benchmark.
+Feel free to email me at josh.holder72@gmail.com if you want to work on top of the results!
+[^1]: TODO: explain evaluation setup.